floorford/bootcamp--week-09--react/scripts/06-pre-built-components/README.md

 - Rely on documentation, if its bad - move on!
 - 2 main kinds of component
 - Larger collection of pre-built components
-	- Comps can do many things
+	- Components which will do many things
 	- Focus is on the way the components work together or look together rather than specific functionality
 	- React Bootstrap
 - Specific single use case components
 	- Do one thing or focus on a single area of things and do it well
-	- A single, often heavily modifiable components
+	- A single component, often heavily modifiable with lots of components
 	- React Datepicker

 ### React Bootstrap [15 mins]